symbol/symbol-docs/source/concepts/aggregate-transaction.rst

 DetachedCosignature
 ===================

-CosignatureTransactions are used to sign :ref:`announced AggregateBondedTransactions <aggregate-transaction>` with missing cosignatures.
+Cosignature transactions are used to sign :ref:`announced AggregateBondedTransactions <aggregate-transaction>` with missing cosignatures.

 **Inlines**: